 Find out about kwashiorkor, a severe form of malnutrition that most commonly affects children in developing regions of the world where there's a limited food supply.

-Kawasaki disease is a condition that mainly affects children under the age of five.
-It is also known as mucocutaneous lymph node syndrome.
+Kawasaki disease is a condition that mainly affects children under the age of 5.
+It's also known as mucocutaneous lymph node syndrome.

 Find out about kidney cancer, including what the symptoms are, how it's treated and what the outlook is.